When To Do Newborn Pictures

 Older Newborns (4-12 weeks)

-For many families, the first few weeks just aren’t ideal.
+For many families, the first month isn’t ideal.
 Maybe you had a rough delivery, or recovery is taking some time.
 Perhaps you’re trying to work through some feeding challenges (I know I did), or maybe you just aren’t comfortable leaving the house that early with your baby.
 After my first baby, my delivery was harder than I expected, and I was not ready to get dressed up and have my photo taken in the early stages.
 So I embrace the older newborns just as much as the early newborns.

 As mentioned above, nothing is a guarantee.
 I’ve had 4-week-old babies that I could pose like a 10-day-old and vice versa.
 I just always want to align expectations based on the most probable outcome.